 This doesn’t change just because Mother Nature turns down the thermostat.
 Some dogs have no problem braving the cold and snow, but others need encouragement to embrace chilly days and chilly play.
 Talk to your veterinarian about how strenuously and for how long you should exercise your pet.
-Your dog’s age, general health and characteristics of their breed’s physiology affect what he/she can comfortably and safely do.
+Your dog’s age, general health and characteristics of their breed’s physiology affect what she can comfortably and safely do.

 Make Time Outdoors More Exciting

 Upgrade a standard backyard romp to a trip to the dog park, a nature trail or another enticing locale.
 Or, just walk a different route than you usually do.
 Changes in scene excite and mentally stimulate your dog.
 You probably can’t go somewhere new and exciting every day, so introduce novel forms of play in your own yard.
 Pick up a few new toys or use items from your home and yard to design a doggy obstacle course.
 Also, arrange to take your dog out with other dogs, or hire a dog walker if necessary.
 When you go out, bring a few treats and use them to reinforce a positive cold-weather outdoor experience.